PART: Pre-trained Authorship Representation Transformer: Experimentation

 \subsection{Case study 2: The Gutenberg corpus}

-This dataset contains thousands of books from several authors.
-Identifying and separating authors is no trivial task for humans, and our generated features are able to identify unseen authors with high accuracy.
-To further evaluate the ability of our model to understand literature (prose, poetry and so on) we find representations of this dataset.
-We have already shown that the model is able to correctly cluster chunks of text from the same author, instead our focus is on representing entire books and their similarity to other books from the same author.

-We find the representation of each book as the average of all embeddings from the chunks of that book.
-This representations can be related to other books and to the book type, we achieve the first with a graph representation and the second with another u-map projection.
+We evaluate the ability of our model to represent entire documents, using literature and books as a pretext.
+Each chunk produces an authorship embedding and averaging all chunks gives us the global authorship embedding for an author or book.
+This representation can be related to other books and to the book type, we achieve the first with a graph representation and the second with another u-map projection.
 Also we are interested in finding what each feature represents and what information does the embedding contain, as such we find the correlation between genre and individual feature.